 Two years later, I am living in Portland, Oregon.
 The mornings are chilly and often damp.

 When I can, I wake twenty minutes early.
 I make strong coffee that will never be as strong as farm coffee.
 Sometimes I read something, and sometimes I write.
 Always I look for those things that tug at the morning's corners, unearthing the light and tranquility that remains available, even readily available, underneath all the rest.

 Among the day's many parts, this part is as necessary as it is auxiliary.
 It is fragile and full.
 It offers.

 “Will you be my thin place?
 My sacred place?”
 I ask.
 Every day, I ask.

---------Anne Boyle is a Campus Minister at the University of Portland.
+--------Anne Boyle is a campus minister at the University of Portland.
 She arrived in the Northwest by way of South Bend, Indiana, where she received her Master of Theological Studies from the University of Notre Dame.
+Anne received second place in Ruminate's 2017 VanderMey Nonfiction Prize and her winning essay appears in Issue 43: Opening the Door.
 Anne also considers herself an occasional gardener, regular writer, and everyday coffee enthusiast.

 Leave a comment

 Comments will be approved before showing up.
 We don't allow comments that are disrespectful or personally attack our blog writers.

 I learned about “thin places” on a farm in West Virginia.